Center for Cyber Safety and Education Outstanding Volunteer Award

 - Multiple nominations of same nominee do not increase chances of winning.

 - Nominators can submit several nominations, including several for the same nominee in different categories, as long as the profile and project stay relevant to the category.
 A separate form is required for each entry, even if you are submitting the same person for more than one category.
-However, you may not nominate the same individual in the same category, more than once, and you may not nominate the same person with the same project for different categories.
-The project must be different and appropriate to the category.
+However, you may not nominate the same individual in the same category, more than once, and you may not nominate the same person for the same work for different categories.
+The nominated body of work must be different and appropriate to the category.

-- An individual cannot win the same category for two years in a row.
+- An individual cannot win the same category for three years after their award.
 Award recipients can be nominated and chosen for another award different from the award received previously.

 - If the nominee does not want some of the information on the application known, the nominator may indicate which parts of the application should be kept confidential.
 Further, the information will only be used to judge against criteria and will not be distributed outside of the committee or announced publicly, without express consent of the company and the nominee.